akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry’s jaw tightened and he raised his voice.
 “Therein lies the danger.
 What say you, *Roche*?”

 *Lord Everard de la Roche* looked up, startled and looking a little guilty. ”My lord?”
-He had been standing near eough to overhear.
+He had been standing near enough to overhear.
 This lord had lost lands near Vexin, in the critical border zone between Normandy and France.

 ”What say you of the Breton Marche, shall I marry a son to gain that border?”